robinsmith-source/sdi/docs/chapters/06-terraform-modules.md

 ### 2.3.
 Implementing the Module

 Now, define the module's input variables and the resources it will create.
-The module will take the server's IPv4 address, the user's public key and optionally a user to log on to the machine.This module will generate a `known_hosts` file along with the executable wrapper scripts (`scp.sh` and `ssh.sh`).
+The module will take the server's IPv4 address, the user's public key, and optionally a user to log on to the machine.
+This module will generate a `known_hosts` file along with the executable wrapper scripts (`scp.sh` and `ssh.sh`).

 ::: code-group